RPcb/ARNN/README.md

    load wind speed data:  "load scaled_windspeed_a" in Matlab;

-3. For high-dimensional datasets, one can use "Main codes/calcv.m" for variable selection by mutual information.
+3. For high-dimensional datasets, use "Main codes/calcv.m" for variable selection by mutual information or PCC.